A-level Retakes 2019

 If you put your best effort into Physics or Maths for example, but still struggled and turned out a disappointing grade, then perhaps numbers and equations aren't the right thing for you, and should consider other routes that don't require such high levels of numerical skill.

-If you have a particular career path in mind, such as medicine or engineering, then it's worth the effort of resitting exams if you're sure it's the right career for you.
+If you have a particular career path in mind, such as Medicine or Engineering, then it's worth the effort of resitting exams if you're sure it's the right career for you.
+Also, if there's a specific degree course you really want to take, but you need higher grades to get in, then it's certainly worth considering retakes.

 Although time is short to make a decision on retaking A level exams, it's important to be wary of accepting second best by panicking, rushing into Clearing, and picking a course that will make you miserable so you end up dropping out.